How structured Interviews Work: Examples and Tips

-- Measurable results: Because closed-ended questions are used in structured interviews is much easier to gather quantitative data making it easier for decision-makers and hiring managers to compare candidates.
+- Measurable results: Because closed-ended questions are used in structured interviews, it is much easier to gather quantitative data making it easier for decision-makers and hiring managers to compare candidates.

 - Increase confidence: The interviewers feel more confident because they have a set of questions to ask the candidate ahead of the interview and also the questions are based on the job description.

-As we mentioned structured interviews can give a better experience to both the interviewer and the candidate, but how you go about designing a structured interview process for a particular role you are advertising?
+As we mentioned structured interviews can give a better experience to both the interviewer and the candidate, but how you go about designing a structured interview process for a particular role you are looking to hire for?